Let’s talk about prices and availability!

 Where to Shop in Panama

-We’ve given you some options of grocery stores but there are plenty others in Panama.
+We’ve given you some options for grocery stores, but there are plenty of others in Panama.
 In the end, where you shop will come down to personal needs and preferences.
-Maybe you’re looking for the cheapest price or perhaps you’ll only buy organic products.
-You’ll need to figure out your priorities, budget, and then check out viable options near you.
+Maybe you’re looking for the lowest price, or perhaps you’ll only buy organic products.
+You’ll need to figure out your priorities and budget, and then check out viable options near you.
 Check out all of the grocery stores in your area to determine which stores have what you are looking for at the best price.

 Remember that local products will always be less expensive.
-For example, if you’re on a tight budget, look for products that are Panama brands.
+For example, if you’re on a tight budget, look for Panama-branded products.
 These will cost much less than imported brands and products.
 Of course, if you want to treat yourself to your favorite snack from home, then you can find imported products in most grocery stores–it will just come at a steeper price.

 Many grocery stores will have daily and weekly sales.
 You can check their websites for the most updated information.
 You can even check the prices on individual products.

 Some towns will have a seafood market.
-Or, you may see people selling shrimp or fresh fish our of the back of a truck.
+Or, you may see people selling shrimp or fresh fish out of the back of a truck.

-Another option when living in Panama is getting a points card in order to get the best prices.
+Another option when living in Panama is to get a points card to get the best prices.
 In fact, many grocery stores will offer 2% cash back.
-Simply go to the customer service area of the grocery store you most frequent and ask for their points card.
+Simply go to the customer service area at the grocery store you most frequently shop at and ask for their points card.

 Local Fruit and Veggie Stores